 Spiders give me the heebie-jeebies (if it moves, it dies) because I’m not familiar enough with the different species to identify if it’s venomous or not.
 I’d rather kill them all than try to identify it and risk a brown recluse bite.

-But what if I did know more about spiders?
-I’d be able to recognize when one is completely harmless and maybe give it a friendly escort outside—so it’s able to do its spiderly duties and not end up Luna’s plaything.
+But what if I knew more about spiders?
+I’d be able to recognize when one is harmless and maybe give it a friendly escort outside—so it’s able to do its spiderly duties and not end up Luna’s plaything.
+(Luna’s our cat.)

 Many, many people are afraid of speaking up at work when something isn’t going well or they feel uncomfortable with their workload.
 They’ve been conditioned not to say “no” to people in authority and end up burning out.
 They’re afraid of rocking the boat and maybe ending up without a job.